znsio/specmatic-documentation/documentation/soap.md

 }
 ```

-How does one get the above payloads?

-Some options:
-1. Review the requests from the application and the response from the API using the logs from [Specmatic Proxy](/documentation/authoring_contracts.html).
-While the proxy does not generate expectations for SOAP/XML yet, it does log requests and responses to the console.
+You can get the actual SOAP requests and response payloads using the logs from [Specmatic Proxy](/documentation/authoring_contracts.html).
+While the proxy does not generate expectations for SOAP/XML yet, it does log these requests and responses to the console.
-2. Run the tests and look at application logs.
-The application may log it's request and response payloads when running tests.